onawinkandaprayer/wrkshp/faq.md

 ## What is World Church Affirmation Sabbath?
 (Concise)

 World Church Affirmation Sabbath is a regional gathering of laypeople in a Conference to build up the Church.
-Laypeople gather and fellowship together while participating in short, interactive lay-presented talks designed to equip to bless the Conference.
+Laypeople gather to fellowship together while participating in short, interactive lay-presented talks designed to equip to bless the Conference.
 Meetings uplift Christ, support the world church, and oppose insubordinate Conference, Union, and Division agendas

 ## What is World Church Affirmation Sabbath?
 (Detail)